patricktrainer/patricktrainer.github.io/content/posts/styleguide-Style-guides-for-Google-originated-open.md

 def py3_only(x: Union[bytes, str]) -> Union[bytes, str]:
 ...
 ```
-If all the string types of a function are always the same, for example if the return type is the same as the argument type in the code above, use [AnyStr](http://google.github.io/styleguide/pyguide.html).Ex:
+If all the string types of a function are always the same, for example if the return type is the same as the argument type in the code above, use [AnyStr](http://google.github.io/styleguide/pyguide.html).
+Ex:
 ```
 from typing import Any, Dict, Optional
 ```